Are Implicit Techniques The Future of Market Research?

 What are implicit research techniques?

 There are a number of research techniques that can access or offer insights about how the automatic and subconscious mind responds to marketing activities.
-These are generally referred to as implicit or indirect research techniques as they don’t rely on direct, deliberate, controlled or intentional self-reporting.
+These are implicit or indirect research techniques.
+They don’t rely on direct, deliberate, controlled or intentional self-reporting.
 As we can see from the table below there are relatively few methods that are truly implicit..

-Electroencephalography (EEG) involves placing a cap of electrodes connected to the participant’s scalp and measures electrical activity from the synchronised activity of thousands of neurons.
+Electroencephalography (EEG) involves placing a cap of electrodes to the participant’s scalp.
+It measures electrical activity from the synchronised activity of thousands of neurons.
 This allows researchers to analyse which areas of the brain are active at a specific time and then match this activity to audio and visual stimuli.

 EEG though allows respondents to retain mobility during the research process and is much less expensive than fMRI.
-EEG cannot access deep into the brain to where the reward centre is located, but it can identify instinctual emotions such as excitement, joy and sadness through changes in activity.
-EEG can also help in areas including;
+EEG cannot access deep into the brain to where the reward centre is located.
+It can identify instinctual emotions such as excitement, joy and sadness through changes in activity.

 - Perception – EEG can track which regions of the brain are activated when see an object and improve the visual look of an object for optimal perception.